swarminglogic/sdl2-cross/external/flite/sdl2-cross-changes.md

 The tool to generate `flite_voice_list.c` has been moved from `tools/` to `main/`

 Aditionally, all Makefiles and Visual Studio related files are removed.

+`SCons` based build files have been added.
+This are all files named `SConscript`.